"Anecdotal evidence by credible witnesses, especially when they describe similar observations, is data."

 In Plain Sight: An Investigation into UFOs and Impossible Science

-ISBN 978-1460759066
+ISBN 978-1460764183

-An award-winning Australian journalist investigates a story largely ignored by mainstream media but right there, in front of our eyes...
+An award-winning journalist investigates a story largely ignored by mainstream media but right there, in front of our eyes...

-Award-winning investigative journalist Ross Coulthart has been intrigued by UFOs since mysterious glowing lights were reported near New Zealand's Kaikoura mountains when he was a teenager.
-The 1978 sighting is just one of thousands since the 1940s, and yet research into UFOs is still seen as the realm of crackpots and conspiracy theorists.
+Award-winning investigative journalist Coulthart has been intrigued by UFOs since mysterious glowing lights were reported near New Zealand's Kaikoura mountains when he was a teenager.
+The 1978 sighting is just one of thousands since the 1940s, and yet research into UFOs is still seen by many as the realm of crackpots and conspiracy theorists.

-In 2020, however, after decades of denial, the US Department of Defence made the astonishing admission that strange aerial and underwater objects frequently reported and videoed by pilots and tracked by sensors are real, unexplained, and pose a genuine national security concern.
+In 2020, however, after decades of denial, the US Department of Defense made the astonishing admission that strange aerial and underwater objects frequently reported and videoed by pilots and tracked by sensors are real, unexplained, and pose a genuine national security concern.

 Druckversion | Sitemap